gayathriuthamaraj/InDel/README.md

 | Gross margin before ops cost | Rs.
 24,000 (35%) |
 | Projected loss ratio | ~65% |

 A 65% loss ratio is within acceptable range for microinsurance products.
 Standard health microinsurance in India operates at 70–85% loss ratios.
-GigShield's parametric structure keeps loss ratios lower because payouts are capped and non-negotiable — there are no inflated claim settlements.
+InDel's parametric structure keeps loss ratios lower because payouts are capped and non-negotiable — there are no inflated claim settlements.

 The loyalty mechanics (no-claim bonus, premium holiday) introduce a small retention cost but reduce churn-driven adverse selection, which is the larger actuarial risk.